abhishekudupa/abhishekudupa.github.io/_pages/about.md

 Apart from program synthesis, I'm also interested in (an occasionally dabble in) applied verification, model checking and programming language research.

 I graduated with a Ph.D. from the [University of Pennsylvania](http://cis.upenn.edu/index.php), where I was advised by [Rajeev Alur](http://www.cis.upenn.edu/~alur/).
 My dissertation explored techniques to automatically synthesize distrubuted protocols from a mix of formal and informal specifications.
-The [SyGuS](http://www.sygus.org/index.html) was a happy by-product of my dissertation research.
+The [SyGuS](http://www.sygus.org/index.html) initiative was a happy by-product of my dissertation research.